aielcbmDev/VolkswagenTechTask/README.md

 4. Reducer → MVI has a “reducer” function that receives an Intent from the UI and, based on the event received and the current UiState, generates an new UiState state = reducer(intent, state)
-5. Error Handling → MVI usually models errors explicitly in
+5. Error Handling → MVI usually models errors explicitly in the UiState.
+MVVM error handling is often mixed into LiveData and StateFlows.

 ### composeAPP